-Co-requisites: EDPE 312
+Co-requisites: EDPE 312 Pre-requisites: EDPE 190

-EDPE 499 - Comprehensive Examination
+EDPE 499 - Comprehensive Examination credit: 0

 A final exam required of all Sport Management and Physical Education majors in his/her final semester of coursework.
 The type of exam will be dictated by the student's program of study and a fee for the exam may be required.
 Contact the Department Chair for specific information.